5 Reasons to Earn a DBA in Business Intelligence

 If so, consider the online Doctor of Business Administration (DBA) in Business Intelligence program at Marymount University Online.
 Business Intelligence will position you as a leader in the modern marketplace.
 In a personalized curriculum, you will engage in actionable research, developing strategies to navigate the changing economy and make decisions based on relevant data.
 In less than three years, you can graduate from our 100% online program.

-Prepare to lead and set organizational strategy with a DBA in Business Intelligence.
+Prepare to lead and set digital strategy with a DBA in Business Intelligence.

 Why Marymount University?